Starting your childminding business

 - Information Commissioner.
 As a childminder, you will need to register with the Information Commissioner's Office and be aware of all data protection laws for holding photos and information on the children in your care.
 There's more detail about the legal ins and outs of being a childminder here.

 - And of course you should join PACEY!
 Find out more about the benefits PACEY membership brings.

 Tip five: Getting your business noticed

 You need to let people know you are setting up as a childminder.
 Consider having a website and setting up a social media business account and dedicated email address.
 It's worth also registering with your local Family Information Service and other childcare search directories you find useful.
-Find out how to market and promote your business here.
+There's also more infomation in Business Smart about how to market and promote your business.